Our students have really enjoyed their swimming lessons this year. We've had...Read all

 BIS also prepares French speaking students for the ‘Diplôme du Brevet’ examination with some curriculum content covered in class and the rest provided during extra support lessons (at cost).

 The International Advanced Level programme is a two year study cycle for students, usually starting from 16 years old.
-Students choose between three and five subjects to study.
+Students choose three or four subjects to study.
 Students study the Advanced Supplementary (AS) for the 1st year (equivalent of half an A Level).
 They complete the full A-Level in the second year.

 These qualifications are internationally recognised by universities all over the world.